xen/flask-project-template/README.md

 - SQLAlchemy with out-of-the-box migrations (uses Alembic)
 - Simple setup `make setup & make run` which make local virtualenv isolated environment and doesn't trash your system python.
 - Contains `Dockerfile` that allow to setup full linux environment on any host OS supported by Docker
-- Static managed by `bower`.
+- Static files managed by `bower`.
 By default templates uses `Bootstrap` but doesn't force you to use this UI framework.
 - Have working example of GitHub OAuth authorization, you only need to provide your own security and secret key (will work with example keys only on `localhost:5000`).
 Allow user login/logout
 - Integrated Babel support and special support targets for `make`
 - User settings page with ability to switch site language